-Motivated by the fracton order in condensed matter \cite{RahulNandkishore2018sel1803.11196}, recently two of the present authors introduced a new hybrid family of tensor gauge field theories \cite{Wang2019aiq1909.13879} mixing between the anti-symmetric tensor gauge fields and symmetric higher-rank tensor gauge fields in a delicate way.
-Their purpose was to formulate the first toy model of a gauge theory with a non-abelian continuous gauge structure for fracton order in condensed matter (see a review\cite{RahulNandkishore2018sel1803.11196} on the fracton order and References therein).
-The toy model \cite{Wang2019aiq1909.13879} suggested an interplay between: \begin{enumerate}[leftmargin=2.0mm, label=\arabic*., ref=\arabic*] \item the gapped anti-symmetric tensor gauge topological quantum field theory (TQFT) with topological order and the gapless symmetric higher-rank tensor gauge theory with \emph{gapless higher-spin U(1)-gauge photon-like modes}. \end{enumerate}
+Motivated by the fracton order in condensed matter, recently two of the present authors introduced a new hybrid family of tensor gauge field theories \cite{Wang2019aiq1909.13879} mixing between the anti-symmetric tensor gauge fields and symmetric higher-rank tensor gauge fields in a delicate way.
+Their purpose was to formulate the first toy model of a gauge theory with a non-abelian continuous gauge structure for fracton order in condensed matter (see reviews\cite{RahulNandkishore2018sel1803.11196, PretkoReview2020cko2001.01722}).
+The toy model \cite{Wang2019aiq1909.13879} suggested an interplay between: \begin{enumerate}[leftmargin=2.0mm, label=\arabic*., ref=\arabic*] \item the gapped anti-symmetric tensor gauge topological quantum field theory (TQFT) with topological order, and \item the gapless symmetric higher-rank tensor gauge theory with \emph{gapless higher-spin U(1)-gauge photon-like modes}. \end{enumerate}

-The higher-rank tensor gauge theory in \Ref{Wang2019aiq1909.13879} combines the feature of:\footnote{We should focus on the limited references essential to the construction of our theories.
-We pardon for potentially leaving out some other important works from the References.
-For more References in condensed matter literature, the readers can find in the review \Ref{RahulNandkishore2018sel1803.11196}.
-For a short historical account of gauge theory and the earlier References, since the time of Maxwell electromagnetism and Weyl gauge principle \cite{Weyl1929fm}, the readers can find in \cite{Wang2019aiq1909.13879}.} \\[-10mm] \begin{enumerate}[leftmargin=2.0mm, label=\arabic*., ref=\arabic*] \item Anti-symmetric tensor topological field theory (TQFT): We adopt a continuum TQFT formulation of group-cohomology topological gauge theory (known as Dijkgraaf-Witten theory or twisted gauge theory \cite{DijkgraafWitten1989pz1990}) by anti-symmetric tensor differential form gauge fields (i.e., Kalb-Ramond fields \cite{KalbRamond1974yc}).
-There in \cite{Wang2019aiq1909.13879} and here, we mainly use a particular continuum TQFT formalism set-up and notations presented in \cite{1602.05951WWY, Putrov2016qdo1612.09298, Wang2018edf1801.05416, Wang1901.11537WWY} that can capture all finite \emph{abelian} unitary gauge group and some \emph{non-abelian} unitary gauge group of Dijkgraaf-Witten theory with the group-cohomology cocycle twist.
+The higher-rank tensor gauge theory in \Refe{Wang2019aiq1909.13879} combines the feature of: \\[-10mm] \begin{enumerate}[leftmargin=2.0mm, label=\arabic*., ref=\arabic*] \item Anti-symmetric tensor topological field theory (TQFT): We adopt a continuum TQFT formulation of group-cohomology topological gauge theory (known as Dijkgraaf-Witten theory or twisted gauge theory \cite{DijkgraafWitten1989pz1990}) by anti-symmetric tensor differential form gauge fields (i.e., Kalb-Ramond fields \cite{KalbRamond1974yc}).
+There in \Refe{Wang2019aiq1909.13879} and here, we mainly use a particular continuum TQFT formalism set-up and notations presented in \cite{1602.05951WWY, Putrov2016qdo1612.09298, Wang2018edf1801.05416, Wang1901.11537WWY} that can capture all finite \emph{abelian} unitary gauge group and some \emph{non-abelian} unitary gauge group of Dijkgraaf-Witten theory with the group-cohomology cocycle twist.
 (See also other related general formulations for non-dynamical gauge background theories \cite{Kapustin1404.3230, Wang1405.7689} and references therein.)